 Have you ever tried to suppress a worry?
 If you have, it’s probably been a bad idea.
-Here’s why and what you can do about it.
+Here’s what you can do to deal with runaway thoughts.

 Let’s see what happens if you try not to think of a white bear.
 Give it a try right now.
 For ten seconds, avoid any thoughts about white bears.

 This is the simple setup of a now-famous experiment by the Harvard psychologist Daniel Wegner.
 He was inspired by the even more famous Fyodor Dostoyevsky, who once gave his readers this peculiar challenge:

 “Try to pose for yourself this task: not to think of a polar bear, and you will see that the cursed thing will come to mind every minute.”